 I am a junior pursuing a B.S. in cell and molecular biology at the University of South Florida.
 My future goal is to obtain a Ph.D. in cellular biology.
 I am interested in studying phage biology and its applications to disease treatment.
 Besides research, my passion for learning also extends to education.
 I am fascinated by the ways in which teachers and students interact with each other and learn from one another.
 My goal is to obtain a faculty position at a research university so I can contribute to the knowledge base that drives scientific advancement while also being involved in improving STEM education for aspiring students.

+I am a graduate student.
 I have recently graduated with a Bachelor of Science in Biology from Florida Gulf Coast University and am continuing my studies at the University of South Florida.
 My major will be Medical Sciences with a concentration of Molecular Medicine.

 I am a Master student in the Bioinformatics & Computational Biology program.
 I have recently graduated with a Bachelor in Biology from the University of Minnesota.
 I am interested in genomic analysis.